matheoxz/mxdnkey/README.md

-# mxdnkey - DJ music library organizer
+# waxWerk - DJ music library organizer

 ## Overview
 mxdnkey is a Python-based application designed to organize and analyze music files in a user's library.
 It provides a command-line interface for managing audio files, analyzing metadata, and performing various audio analyses.